 Our school board

-The board drives the creation of a strategic framework, in collaboration with contributions from our school community.
-In May 2020, the board approved a strategic plan for 2020-2025 that focuses on four major goals: Pursuing educational excellence, Nurturing our community, Empowering responsible world citizens and Sustainability in practice.
+The Board drives the creation of a strategic framework, in collaboration with contributions from our school community.
+In May 2020, the Board approved a strategic plan for 2020-2025 that focuses on four major goals: Pursuing educational excellence, Nurturing our community, Empowering responsible world citizens and Sustainability in practice.
+The Board has overarching responsibility to ensure that these strategic goals are being operationalised and implemented well.

 Chair and Vice Chair